Medically Reviewed By

 - Swelling of one or both testicles

 When mesothelioma develops in the tunica vaginalis, the lining starts to thicken and produce fluid buildup.
 This symptom, called “hydrocele,” is the most common.
 It can result in another symptom: swelling of one or both testicles.

-The reduced space in the lining due to fluid buildup and tumor accumulation also restricts the testes’ movement.
+Fluid buildup and tumor accumulation reduces space and restricts the testes’ movement.
 This effect can cause pain in the groin or testes.

 Treatment for Testicular Mesothelioma